Kalkulai/kalkulai/README.md

 Key environment variables (see `backend/.env.example` for the full list):
 - `MODEL_PROVIDER` – `openai` or `ollama`.
 - `OPENAI_API_KEY` / `OLLAMA_BASE_URL` – credentials or local base URL.
-- `FRONTEND_ORIGINS` – comma separated list of allowed origins for CORS (include your Cloudflare Pages domain).
+- `FRONTEND_ORIGINS` – comma separated list of allowed origins for CORS (include your Cloudflare Pages domain and `http://localhost:8080` for local Vite dev).
 - `SKIP_LLM_SETUP` – set to `1` to boot the API without hitting LLM providers (handy for smoke tests).

 Generated assets: